Skip to Content

 Quick Creamy Ham and Mushroom Pasta

-I have everything from sausage and pepper pasta to fresh salmon pasta and of course, my take on classics like pasta carbonara.
+I have everything from sausage and pepper pasta to fresh salmon pasta and creamy spinach and mushroom pasta and of course, my take on classics like pasta carbonara.

 My latest addition is a delicious ham and mushroom tagliatelle that comes in a wonderfully creamy creme fraiche and mustard sauce.